 Please tell your friends and neighbors to participate as well!
-You may also view the full-size presentation materials from the workshop in the FAQ Tab below.
+You may also view the full-size presentation materials from both workshops in the FAQ Tab below.

 If you would like to receive updates on the McLaren Park Project Workshop days and times email Pete.J.Moore@sfgov.org.